BLUE HORIZON 1261

 Ivy Sparks walked up the ramp into the open cargo bay door, followed by three young males in their teens, a tiger, a wolf and a red fox.
 Each wore a green shop apron over their clothes, and their arms were laden with shopping bags.

 "You can put them all just inside here," the lynx told them nicely.
 "My crewmates will help me take them up to the galley."

 "Yes, ma'am," said the young tiger.
 He set his burden on the deck where directed and then trotted back outside to get more while his companions did the same.
-It took the males several trips out to the delivery truck to bring in all the supplies that she had purchased.
-While they were working, Durant saw them from the cargo master's office and made his way across the empty Hold.
+It took the males several trips out to the small delivery truck to bring in all the supplies that she had purchased.
+While they were working, Durant saw them from the cargo master's office and made his way across the empty bay.
 Ivy saw him and gave him a smile.